The-Marcy-Lab-School/aws-cloud9-environment-setup/README.md

 2. Change your password.
 3. Once logged in, in the "Search for Services" search bar, type in "Cloud9".
 4. Once at the Cloud9 homepage, click 'Create Environment'
-5. Create your Cloud9 environment.
+5. Create your Cloud9 environment, this will act as **your virtual computer for all of your Marcy Lab work** for your first semester.
   * **Step 1: Name Environment**

     Name: _yourFirstName-MarcyLab_